- Is there a fee for a Service Dog from Pawsitivity?

 2 - Once we have spent a month or so evaluating the dog and confirming that his/her suitability for training, then we open up the application process for people to apply.
 You can sign up for updates to be notified when we open up for applications.

 3 - When we find who we believe might be a good fit for the dog we're working with, we contact that person for an interview.
 If everything works out, we the train the dog (and the person).
-We fundraise half the cost of training, and the handler raises the other half.
+We fundraise half the cost of training, and your handler's fee is the other half.

 4 - Even after graduation, we are available for questions and advice.